UW-CTRL/lmc-book/_sources/homework/hw02solution.md

 \end{align*}
 $$

 Here, $\gamma$ is a large positive penalty coefficient that strongly discourages the use of slack variables except when absolutely necessary.
 Each time step along the trajectory has an associated slack variable.
 This heavy penalization ensures that constraint violations are only permitted when no feasible alternative exists for the optimization.
 However, it is important to note that if the initial guess is very far from feasibility, relaxing only a single set of constraints may not suffice to guarantee convergence.
-For implementation details and further discussion, please consult the solution code in the `trajopt_1` notebook.
+For implementation details and further discussion, please consult the solution code in the `hw_rocket.ipynb` solution notebook.

 Alternative strategies include: